djgrant/chameleon/docs/fundamentals/naming_convention.md

 `.hidden-on-mobile` = adjective-preoposition-noun = a modifier that takes affect on certain media.

-Although the naming convention is strict, the selectors, being based on spoken English, are inherently easy to understand and predictable.
+Although the naming convention is strict, the selectors, being based on spoken English, are inherently predictable and easy to understand.

 ### Descibring children